lilactown/helix-date-field-example/README.md

 In a more complex app, this can be very beneficial as it avoids having to execute the application end to end to test these things wholistically.

+# Thoughts on forms

+Forms are particularly tricky to do in React because the often require very tricky UX that isn't served well by one-way databinding, and they can also be large and nested.
+They also often require integration with things like network I/O, navigation, and state that React is good at.

+Because of the particular complexity of handling forms interactions and nestedness, a purpose-built tool can be beneficial.
+At work, I have experience with [react-hook-form](https://react-hook-form.com/).
+There are many other libraries in this space, and I expect that new solutions will continue to be developed.
+Adopting one of these libraries often is better than rolling your own framework for handling arbitrary form state.

 # Developing

 To start the development server and build the code,